 Please note that this part of the survey must be completed first (along with Part 1) for all institutions (not just two-year colleges and technical institutes) to determine proper institutional categories.
 Report all credit/contact hours which could count toward a degree or other award, whether the student is enrolled in a formal program, including credit/contact hours offered through extension centers so long as they meet the above condition.
 Law school credit hours are included in the graduate credit hour count.
 Medical school credit hours are not included.
+Medical school courses often involve an atypical number of credit hours and, as a result, may skew results.
 Also, include all credit/contact hours in remedial education, developmental education or continuing education (correspondence, short-course and non-credit study CEU's, etc.), if supported primarily by state funding, local funding and/or tuition and fee revenue.
-Credit/contact hours should reflect enrollment at the close of the drop/add period or the state's official reporting date for each of the terms in calendar year 2018.
+Credit/contact hours should reflect enrollment at the close of the drop/add period or the state's official reporting date for each of the terms in calendar year 2021.

-Credit/contact hour data are collected to be used in calculating the estimated annual full-time-equivalent (FTE) enrollment for 2018-19.
-The FTE will go with the appropriate 2018-19 funding data collected in Part 6 to compute funding per FTE.
-To have a report as early as possible, an estimating procedure is used to arrive at 2018-19 annual FTE.
-Please enter data for all of the following terms that are applicable: Winter 2018, Spring 2018, Summer 2018, and Fall 2018.
-(Those states that include two half summer terms in their fiscal year should combine the appropriate two half terms in the Summer 2018 column.)
+Credit/contact hour data are collected to be used in calculating the estimated annual full-time-equivalent (FTE) enrollment for 2021-22.
+The FTE will go with the appropriate 2021-22 funding data collected in Part 6 to compute funding per FTE.
+To have a report as early as possible, an estimating procedure is used to arrive at 2021-22 annual FTE.
+Please enter data for all of the following terms that are applicable: Winter 2020, Spring 2021, Summer 2021, and Fall 2021.
+(Those states that include two half summer terms in their fiscal year should combine the appropriate two half terms in the Summer 2021 column.)